 Treatment of a purulent wound in the hydration phase.
-Which of the indicated means and methods should not be used in the treatment of purulent wounds in the hydration phase?
+Which of the following means and methods should not be used in the treatment of purulent wounds in the hydration phase?
 Wound healing cream

 4) purulent wound in the regeneration phase

-004. There are remnants of necrotic tissue in a purulent wound.
-Bandage with which of the medicinal substances is most indicated?
+004. There are remains of necrotic tissue in the purulent wound.
+A bandage with which medicinal substance is most indicated?

 1) Vishnevsky ointment